ZiadHamdieh/2018-Goals/README.md

 # Personal Goals - 2018 Edition

+Personal goals to be completed by 11:59:59 on December 31st, 2018.
+No excuses!

 ### For The Mind...

 - [ ] Read <b><i>Clean Code</i></b> by Robert C. Martin <img align="right" src="http://progressed.io/bar/16" >